 Hosking said the strength of the company’s balance sheet was key to the retention of its credit rating and that there were three legs to maintaining this position.

 “We have been conservative in managing the balance sheet even before the crisis, he said.
 “We went into February/March with a positive debt to equity ratio, higher than required and had equity to fall back on if needed.”

 The second leg was ensuring liquidity.
 “We noted the effects of the pandemic in other countries, so we made sure we had sufficient money in the bank,” Hosking said.
 “This meant that we were able to weather the COVID-19 storm with enough working capital, giving us that runway to survive a lockdown spanning a long period of time.
 Fortunately the economy opened up sooner than we planned for.”

 The third leg was engagement with funders.
 Hosking said they kept their funders updated with regular reports, which was key to getting stakeholder support.
 As such, Retail Capital now has both local and international funders who want to place money with the company.

 Stable rating is testament to the resilience of small businesses

-The credit report notes Retail Capital’s high exposure to SMEs, who were massively affected by the shutdown.
-“90% of the SMEs we fund are in consumer facing businesses, such as restaurants and hospitality, and, as such, the vast majority of our clients were unable to trade in April during Alert Level 5 of lockdown.”
+The credit report notes Retail Capital’s high exposure to SMMEs – or SMEs (small and medium enterprises) – who were massively affected by the shutdown.
+“90% of the SMMEs we fund are in consumer facing businesses, such as restaurants and hospitality, and, as such, the vast majority of our clients were unable to trade in April during Alert Level 5 of lockdown.”

 However, the equipment leasing side of Retail Capital remained stable throughout, he explained.
 “Sixty per cent of this was in the medical field, such as equipment for doctors and laboratories, and almost all of these businesses could continue to operate.”